dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 interfering with causality in another person's life.

 But they'll learn more from it.
 They'll grow more from it.
-And, with skill, you can learn how to kinda pay it forward, so to speak, without interfering with causality.
+And, with skill, you can learn how to pay it forward, so to speak, while minimizing interference with causality.
 So it's best for us to give without being seen giving and those who do should be rewarded.

 <a name="knowledge-of-self"/>